wushian/Roslynator/docs/cli/lloc-command.md

 The project or solution to calculate lines of code in.

 ### Optional Options

-**`--ignore-block-boundary`**

-Indicates whether a line that contains only block boundary should not be counted.

 In C# block boundary is opening brace or closing brace.